janbodnar/Python-Skolenie/operators.md

 a = 1
 b = 2

-if (a > 0 and b > 0):
+if a > 0 and b > 0:
     print("a and b are positive integers")
 ```

-The and operator awaits two boolean values.
-If one of the operands would not be a boolean value,
-we would get a syntax error.
-In Python, the relational operators are evaluated before the logical and.
+The `and` operator combines the two relational expressions.
+In Python, the relational
+operators are evaluated before the logical ones, so the parentheses are not strictly
+needed; they only make the expression more readable.

+Note that the boolean operators work with any values, not only with `True` and `False`.
+Any value that is not considered false (`False`, `0`, empty collections, `None`, ...)
+is treated as true.
+There is no syntax error involved; the operators simply return
+one of the operands.

 ```
 $ ./positive.py
 a and b are positive integers
-Python associativity rule
 ```

 ## Associativity